 I didn’t really do any sort of measurements with the tape.
 I just wrapped it around the jar as you can see in the photos above.
 I did keep a straight edge on the side of the jar – that’s why the straight vertical piece of tape is there.
 You don’t have to do this.
 You can just keep wrapping the tape if you want to.

 You don’t need a really thick coat, just an even coverage over the glass.
 Don’t let the Mod Podge sit too long – this stuff can dry fast on glass.
-As soon as you have put your Mod Podge on the glass, sprinkle your glitter on and let it sit for five minutes or so.
+As soon as you have put your Mod Podge on the glass, sprinkle your glitter on the jar, gently tap the excess glitter off and let it sit for five minutes or so.

 Remove your tape carefully.
 If you just want one swirl of glitter – you are done!
 If you want two swirls (like I did), then you can repeat the first two steps and add another color of glitter.